SourcePot/FhGInvoices/README.md

 <img src="./assets/2024-05-31_schematic.png"/>

 # Example
 Each entry containing an invoice is checked aginst rules.
 This is done when the user clicks the "Process invoices" button.
-The content admin or admin had configured a random threshold defining how many of the invoices matching rules (typically 100%) and not matching the rules (typically <100%>) should be held back for a manual check.
-All other invoices are forwarded to the canvas element selected by "Target success".
+The content admin or admin had configured a random threshold defining how many of the invoices matching the rules (typically 100%) and not matching the rules (typically <100%) should be held for a manual check.
+All other invoices are forwarded to the canvas element selected by "Target success",e.g. "Warten" in the image.

 <img src="./assets/2024-05-31check.png"/>